 They say if you want to learn something, go teach it.
 The Playing Teacher Game involves a little role reversal and lets your child step into the role of educator.
 This game works particularly well with subjects that require theory, like Science, for example.

 Have your child explain a concept to you as a teacher.
 Get them to stand up at the front of the class and fully take on the role.

 By having them teach you, their understanding of the concept will improve as they begin to fully appreciate the logic and reasoning behind the idea.

-We thought we’d kick off our online homework games section off by including one of our very own virtual reality games, Times Tables VR.
+We’ve recently produced our very own virtual reality game, Times Tables VR.
 Understanding times tables is essential for Maths exams and we hope the game will make the learning process enjoyable.

 The game helps children learn their times tables in an immersive Virtual Reality world that they can navigate through using just their eyes.
 The app is designed to work with the Google Cardboard VR headset and is completely free with no adverts.
 You can download the app for free for iPhones from the App Store here and for Android from the Play Store here.

 How do you get your kids to do their homework?
-Have you used any of the games above?
 Do you have any of your own homework games that you play with your child?